Ibstock explores the ‘quiet revolution’ of brick manufacturing in the UK

 Ibstock’s own chapter in this country’s ‘brick history’ starts more than a thousand years after the Romans left in 1825 and in the Leicestershire village after which the company takes its name.
 The business which would one day become Britain’s largest brick maker started its life in coal mining, with the quarrying of clay for the making of bricks almost a by-product of Ibstock’s initial impetus.
 Over the next 30 years, Ibstock transitioned solely to brick production, and so was born a tradition – and passion for innovation – which persists to this day.

-Fast-forward to 2020, and Ibstock now manufactures more than 600 bricks and pavers at a network of 30 facilities nationwide; supplying our products to some of the UK’s foremost housing, infrastructure and commercial developments.
+Fast-forward to 2020, and Ibstock now manufactures more than 600 bricks at a network of 30 facilities nationwide; supplying our products to some of the UK’s foremost housing, infrastructure and commercial developments.

 Brick choice is hugely influenced by the geographical location of the project as well as the style of house being designed, so product requirements vary significantly.
 Traditional stock bricks have more of a creased texture to create typically a more “olde worlde” look however more contemporary bricks achieve a more modern appearance.
 These tend to be more precise bricks with crisp arrises rather than softer more textured products.
 There are also different sizes to the traditional UK format of 215 x 65mm with longer, thinner formats like the Ibstock Linear range very popular.
 Naturally as a raw material, the attributes of the raw clay vary from region to region.
 These geological differences came to the fore in the firing process, creating distinctive blends of colours and textures that in turn are very unique to each region.
 The material richness of colours offered by clay bricks improve with age.
-Ibstock has the largest product range of any manufacturer and local products service local markets with an average radial delivery mileage of 62 miles from our 21 manufacturing sites.
-Over 95% of our raw materials are sourced in the UK from quarries on our sites.
+Ibstock has the largest product range of any manufacturer and local products service local markets with over 95% of our raw materials being sourced in the UK from quarries on our sites.

 The more things change…